Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 \subsection{The role of band-structure warping}

-In the calculations of previous sections we have assumed an ideal moat, i.e., one where all states are perfectly degenerate, and have seen that this favors the CSL phase at low densities, with the FF phase overtaking at higher densities.
-From our theory so far, and in agreement with the existing literature, it would seem that larger moats increasingly favor the CSL phase, as the LLs of Fig.\ \ref{fig:bilayerModelPhaseDiag} get shifted to the right with increasing $\moatMomentum$ and the density necessary to reach the $l = 0$ level becomes higher.
+In the calculations of the previous sections we have assumed an ideal moat, i.e., one where all states are perfectly degenerate.
 However, in real systems where one would hope to observe such excitonic many-body states, another effect is present which can spoil the perfect degeneracy of the moat at large $\moatMomentum$, namely band-structure warping due to the effects of the underlying crystal lattice \cite{fu2009hexagonal}.
 Typically, the low-energy effective model for electrons and holes is written as a $\vec{k} \vec{\cdot} \vec{p}$ expansion up to quadratic order in $\vec{k}$.
 This often results in dispersions with perfect rotational symmetry.
 However, including higher-order terms almost always spoils this symmetry and produces effects reflecting the point-group symmetries of the underlying lattice.
 For instance, in Ref.\ \cite{maisel2023single} we considered excitons in a Bernevig--Hughes--Zhang model for a topological insulator with a band inversion.
 The latter results in an inverted particle--hole continuum, which in turn results in a moat dispersion for the excitons.
 While this is a good approximation to obtain the behavior of the free excitons, we must be careful when making assumptions about the many-body behavior of the system that rely on a significant degree of degeneracy of the emerging moat.